Federico Colli: Awards and recognition

 He received from the Municipality of Brescia the "Grosso d'Argento" as a prize for the international prestige given to his hometown and the Music Section of the UK Critics’ Circle included him among the recipients of its 2018 Awards for the following reason: "His exceptional control of sonority, voicing and colour is placed at the service of an individual imagination that casts new light on the music while staying essentially true to the composer.".

-Furthermore, in 2023 Fortune Italia Magazine selected him as one of the most influential “40 under 40” of the Italian culture.
+Furthermore, in 2023 Fortune Italia Magazine selected him as one of the most influential “40 under 40” of the Italian culture and on June 2, 2026 he was awarded the honorific title of "Cavaliere dell’Ordine al Merito della Repubblica Italiana" as recognition of his acquired merits to the Italian Nation in the field of art.